skip to Main Content

 理想现实需要我们付出很多努力。(Cóng lǐxiǎng dào xiànshí xūyào wǒmen fùchū hěn duō nǔlì.)

-In order to go from dreams to reality, we must expend a lot of effort.
+In order to go from dreams to reality, we need to put in a lot of effort.

 向 VS 往